chumaky/datero-docs/docs/tutorial.md

 ```

 ## Test Data
-The data that are stored in each data source are as follow
+The data that are stored in each data source are as follow.

 === "customers"
     {{ read_csv('./data/tutorial/customers.csv') }}